 Getting bogged down with cords?
-This little dock helps to organize your devices and provides the perfect spot to charge your phone.
-A great addition to your night stand or office!
+This little DIY charging dock not only helps to organize your devices but also provides the perfect spot to charge your phone.
+It makes a great addition to your night stand or office!

 - wooden box

 - thick piece of cork